 After a push from the Board chair that building a DEI program would fix this culture issue, she invested in hiring a DEI Lead and external consultant.
-She frequently engaged with the org's DEI council, proudly approved their suggestions for fair compensation policies, and noted more racial diversity in their hiring.
+She frequently engaged with the org's DEI council and proudly approved their suggestions to ensure compensation policies were fair and that there was more racial diversity in their hiring.

-Everything should be all good, right?
+So everything should be all good, right?